-The following criteria define the County's "proper and accepted customs and standards" as described in Napa County Code section 2.94.020 (Right to farm-Conditions) (Standards) for use and operation of propane cannons (commonly referred to as bird cannons) and audible frightening devices.
+The following criteria define the County's "proper and accepted customs and standards" (Standards) for use and operation of propane cannons (commonly referred to as bird cannons) and audible frightening devices, as described in the Napa County Agriculture and Right to Farm Ordinance (Napa County Code of Ordinances, Chapter 2.94).
 These Standards define the scope of permissible agricultural operations that qualify for the exemption to the County Noise Ordinance set forth in Napa County Code section 8.16.090(E) for "all mechanical devices, apparatus or equipment associated with agricultural operations conducted on agricultural property" (Exemption).